 · The award’s alternating focus between young adult literature and children’s literature means that eligible titles for each award deadline will have been published in the previous two years.

-· For the next Ann Connor Brimer Award for Atlantic Canadian Children’s Literature, the focus is on children’s literature published between November 1, 2019 and November 1, 2021.
+· For the next Ann Connor Brimer Award for Atlantic Canadian Children’s Literature, the focus is on young adult (YA) literature published between November 1, 2020 and November 1, 2022.

 Eligibility Criteria for the award: